-During the development of AnQi CMS templates and content operations, a deep understanding of the internal structure and specific values of variables in the templates is the key to efficient debugging.When you are faced with abnormal data displayed on a page, or are unsure about the available properties of an object returned by a certain tag, being able to quickly view the details of variables will undoubtedly greatly enhance the efficiency of solving problems.
+During the development and content operation of AnQi CMS templates, a deep understanding of the internal structure and specific values of variables in the templates is the key to efficient debugging.When you are faced with abnormal data displayed on a page, or are unsure about the available properties of an object returned by a certain tag, being able to quickly view the details of variables will undoubtedly greatly enhance the efficiency of solving problems.

 Core debugging techniques: usingdumpFilter

-When you encounter an unfamiliar variable in a template or want to know what fields a certain object (such as fromarchiveListthe tags you getitem) has available, just simply need todumpThe filter is applied to this variable.
+When you encounter an unfamiliar variable in a template or want to know what fields an object (such as fromarchiveListTags retrieved from comments.item) has available, you just need todumpFilter applied to the variable.
 For example:

 {# 假设您想查看一个名为 `someVariable` 的变量的详细信息 #}